 { Consider Fig.~\ref{fig:toy_ex}, where a network of five smart cars is aiming to collaboratively construct object detection classifiers.
 Each car gathers data from its local environment, which may contain variations on the same type of object (e.g., images taken in rainy vs sunny environments) and unique sets of objects altogether (e.g., trees vs cacti in the landscape).
 We use the phrase ``data domain" to describe this data-related heterogeneity across network devices, with a colored circle on the left hand side of Fig.~\ref{fig:toy_ex} indicating similarity (in a statistical sense) between local data domains.
 For example, cars A, C, and D all have blue circles, meaning they share very similar data domains.
 Furthermore, each car has a unique local ratio of labeled and unlabeled data.

-With traditional FL methods, all cars with some labeled data will contribute to ML model training.
+With traditional FL methods, only cars with labeled data will contribute to ML model training.
 As a result, cars A through D will train ML models while all cars, A through E, will receive the global ML model.
-Since there is more data and devices from the ``blue" domain, the global ML model becomes biased to favor the ``blue" domain, to the detriment of ``yellow'' (with 15 labeled samples) and ``green'' (with 0 labeled data).
+Since there are more data and devices from the ``blue" domain, the global ML model is biased to favor the ``blue" domain, to the detriment of ``yellow'' (15 labeled data) and ``green'' (0 labeled data) domains.

 With our proposed method (i.e., ST-LF), information in \textit{both labeled and unlabeled} data is employed to estimate divergence among device pairs.
 Using this together with information on resource availability, ST-LF subsequently optimizes the set of source and target cars.
 In the example of Fig.~\ref{fig:toy_ex}, cars B, C, and D become the source cars, and cars A and E are the target cars.
 Car A's labeled dataset is small, but it has a similar ``blue" data domain with cars C and D, which have much larger labeled datasets.
 Therefore, car A is likely well-represented by the local models constructed on similar datasets at cars C and D. These source cars will locally perform the ML training.
 Then, sources and targets will be matched together based on ST-LF's link formation output.
 In this example, the network can combine the ML models at cars C and D to yield an ML model for car A, as all three cars belong to the ``blue" domain.
 Similarly, combining the ML models at cars B and D can yield a specially-tailored ML model for car E, as combining ``yellow" and ``blue" domains yields a ``green" domain.
 Our optimization will further consider the tradeoff between wireless energy efficiency and ML quality improvement in determining link formation for the network. }